girishvnair/projectmanager/README.md

 4. Create ECS Task and run it in ECS Cluster through the AWS Console.

-This process will allow others to dockerize and deploy your application on AWS ECS.
+This process will allow users dockerize and deploy the application on AWS ECS.

 Deploying the Chart
 Package the Helm Chart (optional):